Summary

 Usually, programmers tend to avoid writing comments until the moment they have to deliver their project.
 Avoid this and learn to comment your code as you write it.
 This will save you a lot of time later in the project (it is not fun having to focus on writing documentation when a deadline is approaching) and it helps you to understand your code when you are extending it.

 There's a well-known tool, Doxygen, that can auto-generate documentation from your C++ code and the comments you write.
 We strongly advise you to write special Doxygen comment blocks, especially in your project.
-To use Doxygen, first step is to go inside your source directory and generate a Doxygen config file:
+To use Doxygen, the first step is to go inside your source directory and generate a Doxygen config file:

 doxygen -g <config_file>